-The SEND curriculum at Bangabandhu will be used for children who are working well below the age-related expectations, where differentiation within the overall curriculum isn’t possible.
+The adapted Science curriculum at Bangabandhu may be used for a small number of children who are working well below the age-related expectations, where adaption within the overall curriculum isn’t manageable.
 Possible reasons are: the work is too complex or the progression through the lessons stops the child from being able to remember what they have been taught effectively.

-The SEND Curriculum aims to support and develop the children’s executive functioning skills so that they are able to store learned information and put it to use (working memory), leading to successful learning.
+The adapted curriculum aims to support and develop the children’s executive functioning skills so that they are able to store learned information and put it to use (working memory), leading to successful learning.
 Children will be able to follow instructions, manage tasks and remain focused throughout the lesson.
-Whereby in the main lessons the children may lose concentration because the demands are too high e.g. pace, language, too many instructions to follow at one time.
-The SEND curriculum aims to ensure that children with differences are able to learn about a subject, remain focused, manage and complete tasks with a sense of achievement, whilst also being challenged.
+Whereby in the main lessons these children may lose concentration because the demands are too high e.g. pace, language, too many instructions to follow at one time (even with significant adaptions).
+The adapted curriculum aims to ensure that children with differences are able to learn about a subject, remain focused, manage and complete tasks with a sense of achievement, whilst also being challenged.

 It is implemented by…